philc/sheetkeys/README.md

     ;,w,f  Toggle full screen
     ;o     Open URL in cell in a new tab

-## Other improvements to Google Sheets
+## Other usability improvements to Google Sheets

 * In Google Sheets, when editing a cell, typing ESC erases all of the changes you've made, and your changes can't be brought back with "Undo".
+This can be infuriating when done accidentally.
 Sheetkeys fixes this.
-Now ESC will save your changes to the cell, and you can revert them by using Undo.
+Now ESC will save your changes to the cell, and you can revert them if needed by using Undo.
 * `Ctrl-e` on Mac OS X is a handy system-wide shortcut which moves the cursor to the end of the form field you're currently editing.
 This essential shortcut doesn't work in Google Sheets.
 With Sheetkeys, it does.
+* Sheets has a useful full screen mode (View > Full screen) which allows many more rows of the spreadsheet to be visible on screen.
+But it has two inconveniences: there is no keyboard shortcut for toggling it, and there's a persistent popup whenever one enters full screen mode.
+SheetKeys adds a shortcut for it, and auto-dismisses the popup for you.

 ## Developer workflow